kubernetes/website/docs/concepts/storage/persistent-volumes.md

 houses a library for writing external provisioners that implements the bulk of the specification plus various community-maintained external provisioners.

-For example, NFS doesn't provide internal provisioner, but external provisioner could be used and some external provisioners are listed under the repository [kubernetes-incubator/external-storage](https://github.com/kubernetes-incubator/external-storage).
+For example, NFS doesn't provide an internal provisioner, but an external provisioner can be used.
+Some external provisioners are listed under the repository [kubernetes-incubator/external-storage](https://github.com/kubernetes-incubator/external-storage).
-Also there is a case that 3rd party storage vendor provides their own external provisioner.
+However, there are also cases when 3rd party storage vendors provide their own external provisioner.

 ### Parameters